matthiaslang/jackychess/docs/uciparameter.md

     You can set a value via Property opt.usePvSorting
 ## Group Internal
 Internal Test Parameter for Development
-### Option maxThreads
-the maximum search threads when multi threading search is activated

-min: 1
-max: 8
-default: 4

-#### Declaration
-    You can set a value via Property opt.maxThreads
 ### Option useTTCache
 Flag, if the tt cache to store scores should be activated